AlaraEda/VR-360-Video-Unity-/README.md

 and let my creativity flow while learning new skills.
 <br>

+### How I did it
+I made this assignment in two ways.
+One way you can find in the master branch and the other you can find in the Android branch.
+If you use the files of the Master branch you can look around the scene by using only your mouse.
+If you decide to build it for your Android, I would recommend to use the Android Branch.
+The Android Branch has an extra script that makes you ebale to look around the world using GyroControls.

 ### What did I learn?
 By making this small project I learned how easy it is to get a (VR) video to work in Unity.
 I also learned that I DON'T need to add a video-management script of my own,